 This example demonstrates how to model and test an LTE RF receiver using LTE Toolbox™ and RF Blockset™.

 This example is implemented using MATLAB® and Simulink®, which interact at runtime.
-The functional partition is:
+The functional partition is shown in the figure below

-The measurement testbench is implemented with a MATLAB script using the Simulink model as the device under test (DUT).
-LTE frames are streamed between testbench and DUT.
+The MATLAB script implements the simulation test-bench, and the Simulink model is the device under test (DUT).
+LTE frames are streamed between the test-bench and the DUT.

 In this section we generate the LTE waveform using the LTE Toolbox.
 We use the reference measurement channel (RMC) R.6 as defined in TS 36.101 [ 1 ].
 This RMC specifies a 25 resource elements (REs) bandwidth, equivalent to 5 MHz.
 A 64 QAM modulation is used.
 All REs are allocated.
 Additionally, OCNG noise is enabled in unused REs.